tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 6. Select **Save**

-7. On the Migration Wizard **Select databases** blade, select WorldWideImporters, and uncheck all databases
+7. On the Migration Wizard **Select databases** blade, select WorldWideImporters, and uncheck all other databases

     ![The Migration Wizard Select databases blade is displayed, with the WorldWideImporters database selected, and all others unchecked.](media/dms-migration-wizard-select-databases.png "Migration Wizard Select databases")